addthis/fluxthis.io/docs/quick-start.md

 ```

 ### The `public` Methods
-Inside of the `public` object, add in accessor functions which can be used to get at the data
+Inside of the `public` object, add accessor functions which can be used to get the data
 inside your store.
 In our case, we just need to return our list of todos.

+**Note** : Immutable Stores can only return immutable objects or primitive types.
 ```js
 public {
 	getTodos () {